 Meta: A Free Cash Flow Machine

-So far Meta has had a bad year and the stock is down more than 50 % since the start of the year.
-There are many opinions on Meta as a company and I understand that it isn't an investment for everyone.
-However, Meta is still generating a lot of cash, which we will see later in this analysis.
+There are many opinions on Meta as a company, and I understand that it isn't an investment for everyone.
+However, Meta is still generating a significant amount of cash, which we will discuss further in this analysis.
 Is it time to buy Meta?
 I will try to give you the answer in this analysis.

 This is not a financial advice.
 I am not a financial advisor and I only do these post in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and also briefly go through why the company has meaning to me.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

 For full disclosure, I should mention that at the time of writing this, I do own shares in Meta.
 It is currently 3,14 % of my portfolio that you can copy.
 If you are interested in copying me or viewing my portfolio, you can find instructions on how to do so here.
 Despite owning Meta, I will keep this analysis unbiased.
 If you want to purchase shares or fractional shares in Meta, you can do so through eToro. eToro is very user-friendly and easy to get started with.
 You can start with as little as $50.
 Click on the picture below to get started